dsmorse/semaphore-docker/README.md

  You can also just build the semaphore-docker images

      docker build -t semaphore-docker .

  Or you can pull the image from docker hub

     docker pull dsmorse/semaphore-docker

+ optionally you can mount a volume into the container at /opt/data/semaphore/ to store all state on the docker host